 1. The Supply and Demand for Transportation

 Transportation is a market composed of suppliers of transport services and users of these services.
-Well-functioning transport markets should allow the transport supply to meet transport demand to satisfy transport needs for mobility.
+Well-functioning transport markets should allow the transport supply to meet transport demand to satisfy transport needs for the mobility of passengers and freight.
 An economic system, including numerous activities located in different areas, generates movements that the transport system must support.
-Without mobility, infrastructures would be useless, and without infrastructures, mobility could not occur or would not occur in a cost-efficient manner.
+Without mobility, infrastructures would be useless, and without infrastructures, mobility could not occur or would not occur cost-effectively.
 This interdependency can be considered according to two concepts, which are transport supply and demand:

 Transport supply.
 The capacity of transportation infrastructures and modes, generally over a geographically defined transport system and for a specific period of time.
 Supply is expressed in terms of infrastructures (capacity), services (frequency), and networks (coverage).
 Capacity is often assessed in static and dynamic terms where static capacity represents the amount of space available for transport (e.g. terminal surface), and dynamic capacity is the improvement that can be made through better technology and management.
 The number of passengers, volume (for liquids or containerized traffic), or mass (for freight) that can be transported per unit of time and space is commonly used to quantify transport supply.

 Transport demand.
 Transport needs, even if those needs are satisfied, fully, partially, or not at all.
+Transport demand can thus be realized, where it has been measured under existing conditions, or potential, where it could happen under hypothetical conditions.
 Similar to transport supply, it is expressed in terms of the number of people, volume, or tons per unit of time and distance.

 The supply side of the transport market can be divided into two categories:

 - Third-party transportation.
 Transport companies offer transport services to users who require such services, often on open markets.
-Transport users pay for the services delivered according to the terms of the agreed contract.
+Transport users pay for the services delivered according to the agreed contract terms or to the current (spot) rate.
 Examples include third-party trucking companies, container shipping lines, railway operators, and bus companies.
 Competitiveness is a key advantage of third-party transportation as providers strive to offer better and lower-cost services for their customers.
 There is also the risk of fluctuating prices due to changing market conditions and that transport capacity may not be available when a customer requires it.
 Third-party transportation companies come in a variety of sizes depending on the characteristics of the transportation markets they service.
 There are large global third-party transportation companies such as maritime shipping lines and third-party logistics providers (UPS, FedEx, DHL), as well as small operations such as trucking and local delivery companies.

 - Own account transportation.
 The transport user deploys his own transport means to move freight or travel (e.g. motorists using private cars or large industrial companies owning a fleet of trucks or rail wagons).
 The transport user has direct access to a known capacity but at the risk of a lower level of asset utilization (e.g. empty movements or idle equipment).
 There is no specific relation between firm size and the use of own account transportation since such arrangement is used by small local firms having their delivery vehicles as well as large corporations such as mining and wood companies.

-Transport demand is generated by the economy, which is composed of persons, institutions, and industries and which generates the mobility of people and freight.
+Transport demand is generated by the economy, composed of persons, institutions, and industries, which generate the mobility of people and freight.
 A distinction can be made between consumptive and productive transport needs.
-Productive transport needs have a clear economic focus.
+Productive transport needs to have a clear economic focus.
 For example, the transport of semi-finished products from one production site to the final production or assembly site creates added value in the production process by benefiting from the locational advantages of each of the production sites.
 Consumptive transport needs to generate less visible added value.
-For example, a road trip does not add value in a purely economic sense but generates subjective utility and satisfaction to the users.
+For example, a road trip does not add value in a purely economic sense but generates subjective utility and satisfaction for the users.
 A discussion on the functioning of transport markets is particularly relevant where it concerns the fulfillment of productive transport needs, but the consumptive dimension of transport must also be considered.

 A wide range of models has been developed to represent transportation demand, which can be categorized as constant, deterministic, and stochastic.
-Transport demand can vary under two circumstances that are often concomitant; the number of passengers or freight increases or the distance over which these passengers or freight are carried increases.
-For the movements of passengers, the location of residential, commercial, and industrial areas tells a lot about the generation and attraction of movements.
+Transport demand can vary under two concomitant circumstances; the number of passengers or amount of freight increases or the distance over which these passengers or freight are carried increases.
+For the movements of passengers, the location of residential, commercial, and industrial areas reveals patterns in the generation and attraction of movements.
 The location of resources, factories, distribution centers, and markets are related to freight mobility.
 Geographical considerations and transport costs account for significant variations in the composition of freight transport demand between countries.

 2. Supply and Demand Functions

 Transport supply and demand have a reciprocal but asymmetric relation.
 While a realized transport demand cannot take place without a corresponding level of transport supply, a transport supply can exist without a corresponding transport demand.
-This is common in infrastructure projects that are designed with a capacity fulfilling an expected demand level, which may or may not materialize, or may take several years to do so.
-Scheduled transport services, such a public transit or airlines, are offering a transport supply that runs even if the demand is insufficient.
-Infrastructures also tend to be designed at a capacity level higher than the expected base scenario in case that demand turns out to be is higher than anticipated.
+This is common in infrastructure projects designed with a capacity fulfilling an expected demand level, which may or may not materialize, or may take a substantial amount of time to do so.
+Scheduled transport services, such as public transit or airlines, are offering a transport supply that runs even if the demand is insufficient.
+Infrastructures also tend to be designed at a capacity level higher than the expected base scenario in case demand turns out to be higher than anticipated.
+Occasionaly, transportation infrastructure is built with the expectation that the design capacity will never be exceeded.
 In other cases, the demand does not materialize, often due to improper planning or unexpected socio-economic changes.

 - Modal supply.
 The supply of one mode influences the supply of others, such as roads where different modes compete for the same infrastructure, especially in congested areas.
 For instance, the transport supply for cars and trucks is inversely proportional since they share the same road infrastructure.
 This is mainly a zero-sum game.